 Requirements for the related OAM and Management functions need to be further studied.

-Requirements from new network architectures and applications should be considered (e.g., as related to the IoT, IMT2020/5G, IMT-2020/5G evolution, new emerging applications that may require accurate timing such as support for enhanced security solutions, etc.).
+Requirements from new network architectures and applications should be considered (e.g., as related to the IoT, IMT2020/5Gand the evolution to IMT-2030/6G, new emerging applications that may require accurate timing such as support for enhanced security solutions, etc.).
 New applications with particularly stringent timing requirements may need to be considered (e.g., quantum key distribution (QKD) related applications).

-Robust and reliable network synchronization solutions (e.g., as related to global navigation satellite system (GNSS) backup synchronization references) need to be addressed.
+Resilient, robust and reliable network synchronization solutions with controlled and limited dependency on satellite-based systems like GNSS or LEO, Low Earth Orbit, -based) are needed.
+Related synchronization network architecture and clock systems need to be addressed.

-There is increased need to provide timing to support the needs of other industries (e.g., industrial automation) that may rely on the transport and synchronization solutions defined within this study group.
+There is increased need to provide timing to support the needs of other industries and applications (e.g., industrial automation, broadcast, power, data-centers, time sync for end-users) that may rely on the transport and synchronization solutions and techniques defined within this study group.
 SDN/NFV implications on the synchronization networks should also be studied.

-Enhancements drawing on and looking to enable artificial intelligence (AI) and machine learning (ML) should be studied.
+Enhancements drawing on and looking to enable artificial intelligence/machine learning (AI/ML) should be studied.

 The advances in network synchronization related technologies should be addressed.
+This includes potential evolution of the timing protocols.

 New transmission technologies, services and facilities are regularly being introduced.
 Inter-operator links need to be efficiently installed, commissioned, brought into service and maintained.
 Test and measurement instrumentation is required for the installation, commissioning, bringing into service and maintenance of telecommunications equipment and networks.
 The measurement of the same parameter made with different measuring instruments should give reliable, repeatable and comparable results.
 Test equipment specification needs continuous review to take account of technology changes and improvements of jitter, wander and precision time measurement.

-The following major Recommendations, in force at the time of approval of this Question, fall under its responsibility:
+The following major Recommendations and other documents, in force at the time of approval of this Question, fall under its responsibility: